 How To Use Them

 Dried herbs can all be used to season soups, stews, biscuits and breads, flavored oils, vinegars, dressings, and more.
-While fresh herbs add a pop of color and freshness to any meal and are great for garnishing, it is important to note that dried herbs are much more potent then its fresh counterpart.
+While fresh herbs add a pop of color and freshness to any meal and are great for garnishing, it is important to note that dried herbs are much more potent than their fresh counterpart.

-If substituting dried herbs for fresh in a recipe use half the amount called for.
+If substituting dried herbs for fresh ones in a recipe, use half the amount called for.
 You can always add more later!

 Christine